peterfarrell/django-heralder/README.md

 If you are sending slightly different emails to a large number of people, it might take quite a while to process.
 By default, Django will process this all synchronously.
 For asynchronous support, we recommend django-celery-email.
 It is very straightfoward to setup and integrate: https://github.com/pmclanahan/django-celery-email

+## Email Attachments

+To send attachments, assign a list of tuples to the attachments attribute of your EmailNotification instance.
+The tuples should consist of the filename, the raw attachment data, and the mimetype.
+It is up to you to get the attachment data.
+Like this:

+    email = WelcomeEmail(user)
+    raw_data = get_pdf_data()
+    email.attachments = [('Report.pdf', raw_data, 'application/pdf')]
+    email.send()

+You may also use email.MIMEBase.MIMEBase instances instead of tuples.
+See the documentation for attachments under EmailMessage Objects in the Django documentation

 # Running Tests

 	python runtests.py